 What is diphtheria?

-According to DigoPaul, diphtheria is an infectious disease caused by bacteria.
+Diphtheria is an infectious disease caused by bacteria.
 It is the bacterium Corynebacterium diphtheriae.

 The specialty of this bacterium, however, is that it can only break out if it can produce toxins.
 Toxins are able to influence the stability of the membrane in the cells and thus to destroy them.

-The disease always manifests itself locally in the infected areas of the human organism and leads to inflammation there, which ultimately leads to tissue death.
+According to abbreviationfinder.org, the disease always manifests itself locally in the infected areas of the human organism and leads to inflammation there, which ultimately leads to tissue death.

 The cause of diphtheria are always pathogens that cause an infection.
 The pathogen is also the reason why poison is formed and the infected cells die.
 A droplet infection from person to person is responsible for the fact that the pathogen can be passed on.
 This always happens through sneezing or coughing.